Gerard Jerry Del Colliano Jr

-Gerard “Jerry” Del Colliano (born April 6, 1974) is an American entrepreneur and publisher of online luxury publications.
+Gerard “Jerry” Del Colliano (born April 6, 1974) is an American entrepreneur and publisher of online publications on audiovisual topics.

 Del Colliano was born in Philadelphia to Gerard Anthony Del Colliano and Judy Del Colliano.
 He grew up in the Chestnut Hill neighborhood of Philadelphia after his parents divorced in 1977.
 Del Colliano attended prep school at Chestnut Hill Academy for 13 years.
 Del Colliano attended The University of Southern California from 1993 to 1997 earning a Bachelor of Science in Music Industry.

 Early career

 Before moving to Los Angeles to attend music and business school, Del Colliano worked as a commissioned audio-video salesman at Bryn Mawr Stereo in Abington, Pennsylvania and Sassafras Audio in Bryn Mawr, Pennsylvania.
 Upon moving to Los Angeles, he was a top-producing audiophile salesman at Christopher Hansen Ltd. in Beverly Hills.
 In late 1994, Del Colliano was recruited to work for Mark Levinson at the West Hollywood showroom for Cello Music and Film Systems.

-In April 1996, funded with an $11,600 commission from the sale of a large audiophile home theater system to professional poker player Howard Lederer, Del Colliano created AudioRevolution.com, one of the first online magazines designed to compete with printed enthusiast stereo magazines.
+In April 1996, funded with an US$11,600 commission from the sale of a large audiophile home theater system to professional poker player Howard Lederer, Del Colliano created AudioRevolution.com, one of the first online magazines designed to compete with printed enthusiast stereo magazines.